Scientific research [1] shows that plant-based diets are associated with better health and lower disease outcomes.

 Public opinion is that a fully plant-based (vegan) diet is extreme.
 People want to be healthier but still want to eat some meat and dairy products; thus the emergence of the reducetarian movement.

-And some still misguidedly believe a whole foods plant-based diet to be unhealthy, to be lacking in essential nutrients; even though thousands of people all over the world, on meat and dairy based diets, are diagnosed with nutritional deficiencies every day.
+And some still misguidedly believe a whole foods plant-based diet to be unhealthy, to be lacking in essential nutrients; even though thousands of people all over the world on meat and dairy based diets are diagnosed with nutritional deficiencies every day.

 But forget about public opinion.
 What do the leading health organizations say about vegan diets?